verznet/OPTIMA/README.txt

 	javac  OPTIMA/Align.java

 Execute:

 	java  OPTIMA/Align  OpticalMaps.maps  OutputFileName  InSilicoMaps.silico  [pvalue|score]  [allMaps|select]  (OPTIONAL 'select' maps to process:  firstIndex lastIndex)   > OutputFileName.log  2> OutputFileName.err

+Where:
-where the .maps file contains genomic/optical maps in the format currently accepted by OpGen (default output of OpGen's Argus System), the .silico file represents scaffold/chromosome in silico maps in SOMA v.2 format (http://www.cbcb.umd.edu/finishing/) with the additional '>' FASTA-like symbol to distinguish multiple scaffolds/chromosomes in the same file.
+- the .maps file contains genomic/optical maps in the format currently accepted by OpGen (i.e. default output of OpGen's Argus System),
+- the .silico file represents scaffold/chromosome in silico maps in SOMA v.2 format (http://www.cbcb.umd.edu/finishing/) with the additional '>' FASTA-like symbol to distinguish multiple scaffolds/chromosomes in the same file.

-Maps and in silico files need to be generated from the same genomic or restriction pattern (e.g., from a restriction enzyme).
+Maps and in silico files need to be generated using the same genomic or restriction pattern(s) (e.g. with a restriction enzyme).

+Options:
-You can decide between using OPTIMA original p-value-based function ("pvalue") or a SOMA-like scoring function ("score").
+- You can decide between using OPTIMA's original p-value-based function ("pvalue") and the Nagarajan et al. SOMA scoring function ("score").
-With "allMaps" you do not need to specify the optional indexes for selecting particular maps for the computation, while with "select" you must specify the maps indexes (note that the indexes -1 -1 will actually act as "allMaps").
+- By choosing "allMaps" you will run the computation for the entire set of maps, and therefore do not need to specify the map index range.
+With "select", you must subsequently specify the range of map indexes to be processed (note that the range "-1 -1" will actually act as "allMaps").